Above Header

 Drug Court

-Our office provides case management and referral services for clients participating in Martin County’s Drug court program.
+Our office provides case management for clients participating in Martin County’s Drug Court program.
+The Drug Court model is an evidence-based, structured court process designed to increase public safety and reduce crime in a cost-efficient manner.
 Martin County Drug Court is part of the 19th Judicial Circuit and works collaboratively with a team of diverse professionals and community leaders with the goal of providing support services to individuals who have been arrested for a qualifying drug offense.
-Martin County Drug Court provides individuals enrolled support to become drug-free and productive citizens though a structured court process designed to increase public safety and reduce crime in a cost-efficient manner.
+Martin County Drug Court provides enrolled individuals with the support to become drug-free.

 Mental Health Court